 Building resilience in our young people and the promotion of fundamental British values is at the heart of preventing radicalisation.
 We do this by providing a safe place in which children can discuss issues, and we aim to give them the knowledge and confidence to challenge extremist beliefs and ideologies.

 Our new prevent duty, is carried out under the Counter-Terrorism and Security Act 2015, which legally requires us to take steps to prevent pupils from being drawn into terrorism.
 We take this duty seriously and carry out the four main actions responsibly, namely: risk assessment, working in partnership, staff training and IT policies.
 If we assess a child as at risk, we will refer to the Channel Programme, which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.

-In terms of training, staff have received training to familiarise them with the Prevent Duty and we await delivery of WRAP training for our staff.
-(Workshop to Raise Awareness of Prevent).
+In terms of training, staff do annual Prevent training to familiarise them with the Prevent Duty.
 In terms of internet safety, we ensure suitable filters are in place to keep children away from extremist materials, in keeping with Lancashire guidelines.